 Well, well you guys – I am done whining.
 Let me tell you instead about this heavenly, creamy sauce that I have been making for a while.
 It is secretly healthy – made from cauliflower and only a little butter and milk.

 I started making this sauce back around Mother’s Day when I revamped my mom’s Cauliflower and Broccoli Casserole.
-Instead of making a white sauce from heavy cream and butter, the creaminess of this white sauce comes from pureed cauliflower.
+Instead of making a white sauce from heavy cream and butter, the creaminess of this white sauce comes from blended cauliflower.

 To give this mainly vegetable sauce more flavor there are caramelized onions and garlic pureed into it as well.